Orochi13479/mobileSquareTracker/README.md

 # Square Following Turtlebot
-This project aims to control the robot to follow a straight line by using the information observed from a sensor on-board the robot.
-Suppose there is a square in front of the robot, and there is a sensor which can observe the positions of the 4 corners of the square in the current robot coordinate frame.
-Control the robot to follow a straight line which is perpendicular to the square.
-Use Turtlebot or Simulator and design the environment to control the robot with noise in the observation.
+This project aims to demonstrate how a robot can follow a straight line perpendicular to the surface of a feature-rich square.
+It first constructs a point cloud of the square face using SURF(Speeded-Up Robust Features), from there it determines where the normal of the face and the normal of the robot intersect.
+The robot then travels to this intersection point and rotates back to face the square.
+To demonstrate competency in feature recognition algorithms only an RGB-D sensor, combined with robot pose is used to localize and path plan, a PD controller is also used to emulate smooth motion.
+We use Gazebo combined with turtlebot3 packages for our simulation, ROS for robot communication and MATLAB for our computations.

 <b><i>Required Software:</i></b>
 - Ubuntu 18.04